-GLOBAL NATIC NAL PROVIN DISTRICT OCAL Sustainable Development Goals (SDG's) National Development Plan (NDP) (2013) Medium Term Strategic Framework (MTSF) (2014- 2019) WC Strategic Plan 2014-2019 WC Game Changers 2016-2019 2016/2021 Local Government Term: "Political" guidance Overberg District Municipality IDP objective 2017/18 - 2021/22 Overstrand Municipality IDP objective 2017/18 - 2021/22 Municipal response (Actions) aim to reduce access to alcohol.
-Increase access to alternative economic and recreation al activities and provide social support services to residents 6.2 Enhance the safety of communities; 6.3 Make sure that residents are protected from disasters; Provincial Traffic to promote traffic safety. - Joint operations between Traffic and Law Enforcement in order to address by-law & traffic violations. - Procedures for both pro-active disaster prevention, and re- active disaster response and mitigation phases Transforming Human Settlements (chapter 8) Enable a resilient, quality and inclusive living environment Better Living Model: focused on creating an integrat ed, affordab le, residenti ally-led, mixed use develop ment close to the Opportunity: 1.3 Work to provide increased and diversified housing opportunities Service delivery: 3.2 Improve the lives of those living in informal settlements To ensure the health and safety of all in the Overberg through the provision of efficient basic services and infrastructure The promotio n of tourism, economi c and social develop ment Development of sustainable human settlements: - Update and implement the five year housing master plan.
+GLOBAL NATIO NAL PROVIN ICIAL DISTRICT ı .OCAL Sustainable Development Goals (SDG's) National Development Plan (NDP) (2013) Medium Term Strategic Framework (MTSF) (2014- 2019) WC Strategic Plan 2014-2019 WC Game Changers 2016-2019 2016/2021 Local Government Term: "Political" guidance Overberg District Municipality IDP objective 2017/18 - 2021/22 Overstrand Municipality IDP objective 2017/18 - 2021/22 Municipal response (Actions) aim to reduce access to alcohol.
+Increase access to alternative economic and recreation al activities and provide social support services to residents 6.2 Enhance the safety of communities; 6.3 Make sure that residents are protected from disasters; Provincial Traffic to promote traffic safety Joint operations between Traffic and Law Enforcement in order to address by-law & traffic violations Procedures for both pro-active disaster prevention, and re-active disaster response and mitigation phases Transforming Human Settlements (chapter 8) Enable a resilient, quality and inclusive living environment Better Living Model: focused on creating an integrat ed, affordab le, residenti ally-led, mixed use develop ment close to the Opportunity: 1.3 Work to provide increased and diversified housing opportunities Service delivery: 3.2 Improve the lives of those living in informal settlements To ensure the health and safety of all in the Overberg through the provision of efficient basic services and infrastructure The promotio n of tourism, economi c and social develop ment Development of sustainable human settlements: - Update and implement the five year housing master plan.

-GLOBAL NATIO NAL PROVIN DISTRICT OCAL Sustainable Development Goals (SDG's) National Development Plan (NDP) (2013) Medium Term Strategic Framework (MTSF) (2014- 2019) WC Strategic Plan 2014-2019 WC Game Changers 2016-2019 2016/2021 Local Government Term: "Political" guidance Overberg District Municipality IDP objective 2017/18 - 2021/22 Overstrand Municipality IDP objective 2017/18 - 2021/22 Municipal response (Actions) Cape Town CBD 12: Ensure sustainable consumption and production patterns Environmental sustainability and resilience (chapter 5) Protect and enhance our environment al assets and natural resources Vibrant, equitable, sustainable rural communities contributing towards food security for all Enable a resilient, quality and inclusive living environment Service delivery:3.4Prioritiseeffectiveservicedeliveryanddevelopment;3.5Maximiseallsources of revenuetobuildbuildasustainablefundingenvironment;3.6Ensuregovernmentassetsarewellmanagedandproductive;3.7Ensuretheefficientuseofresources; To ensure the health and safety of all in the Overberg through the provision of efficient basic services and infrastructure Performance Management System in place; Monitor performance of contractors (contract management).
+GLOBAL Sustainable Development Goals (SDG's) NATIO National Development Plan (NDP) (2013) Medium Term Strategic Framework (MTSF) (2014- 2019) PROVIN WC Strategic Plan 2014-2019 WC Game Changers 2016-2019 2016/2021 Local Government Term: "Political" guidance DISTRICT Overberg District Municipality IDP objective 2017/18 - 2021/22 Overstrand Municipality IDP objective 2017/18 - 2021/22 OCAL Municipal response (Actions) Cape Town CBD 12: Ensure sustainable consumption and production patterns Environmental sustainability and resilience (chapter 5) Protect and enhance our environment al assets and natural resources Vibrant, equitable, sustainable rural communities contributing towards food security for all Enable a resilient, quality and inclusive living environment Service delivery: 3.4 Prioritise effective service delivery and development; 3.5 Maximise all sources of revenue to build a sustainable funding environment; 3.6 Ensure local government assets are well managed and productive; 3.7 Ensure the efficient use of resources; To ensure the health and safety of all in the Overberg through the provision of efficient basic services and infrastructure Performance Management System in place; Monitor performance of contractors (contract management).
 13: Take urgent action to combat climate change and its impacts Environmental sustainability and resilience (chapter 5) Protect and enhance our environment al assets and natural resources Enable a resilient, quality and inclusive living environment Redress: 5.2 Promote sustainable, equitable and fair urban development for all To ensure the health and safety of all in the Overberg through the provision of efficient basic services and infrastructure The creation and maintenance of a safe and healthy environment Promote and support recycling 14: Conserve and sustainably use the oceans, seas and marine resources for Environmental sustainability and resilience (chapter 5) Protect and enhance our environment al assets and Enable a resilient, quality and inclusive To ensure the health and safety of all in the Overberg through the provision of efficient The creation and maintenance of a safe and Promote and support recycling